nfal09/docs/docs/javascript/javascript-language.md

 In this section of our documentation, you'll find references to most of the core JavaScript language features and built-in functions that we use in our CodeWizardsHQ courses.

-You'll also find many *Further reading* sections, which pull from these excellent Python resources:
+You'll also find many *Further reading* sections, which pull from these excellent JavaScript resources:

 - [MDN JavaScript Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 - [The Modern JavaScript Tutorial](https://javascript.info/)